-RADM Francis (Stash) Pelkowski, Chair fpelkowski@sunymaritime.edu Phone 718-409-1698, MAC 222
+Dr. Robert Edmonds, Chair redmonds@sunymaritime.edu 718-409-5568, MAC 221

 The GBAT Department oversees the MS degree program in International Transportation Management (ITM) and the BS degree program in International Transportation and Trade (ITT).
 The ITT program offers a minor in Intermodal and Maritime Security.
 The ITM program offers a Certificate in Supply Chain Management and a Certificate in Chartering (jointly offered by Maritime College and the Association of Ship Brokers and Agents).
 The department teaches courses in the following six themes; economics, law, transportation and operations management, logistics and supply chain, risk and security, and organization and control systems.